 David Watkins was born and raised in suburban Detroit.
 His family would leave for their cottage in northern Michigan the day after school was out for the summer and return after Labor Day.
 David spent his summers exploring the woods, waters and beaches of Michigan, barefoot most of the summers.
 After graduation from the University of Michigan, he and some friends began the Friends of the Wilderness Club that for the next twenty years planned annual trips to wilderness areas in North America.
 David moved to Brevard in 1983 and began a manufacturing business producing industrial parts made of advanced materials.
 He, his wife Maureen and their three children have greatly enjoyed hiking the many pathways through the mountain forests of western North Carolina.

 Cliff moved to the mountains of western North Carolina in the summer of 2000 to take over the position of Buncombe County Superintendent, which he held for nine years until retiring from the field of education after 38 years.
 During that time, he served as Superintendent for four school districts including Saluda, NC for 3 years, Georgetown, SC for 7 years and Union, NC for 7 years before coming to Buncombe.
 In his spare time he is an avid Harley Davidson motorcyclist and has been riding for 52 years.
 Currently Cliff is a primary officer with the Smoky Mountain Harley Club of Asheville and is a Road Captain with the Patriot Guard.
 Born and raised in Durham, NC, Cliff served in the Marine Corps during Vietnam, before entering the field of education.
-Cliff and his wife still reside in Buncombe County and when you can’t find him, it’s likely he’s in the woods, chipping away at his goal of section hiking the Appalachian Trail of which he has already completed 785 miles.
+Cliff and his wife still reside in Buncombe County and when you can’t find him, it’s likely he’s in the woods.
+Cliff recently completed his goal of section hiking the Appalachian Trail.

 Kristen Aquino has nine years experience in philanthropy and resource development.
 Currently she leads the fundraising efforts for Mission Health’s Heart and Vascular Programs, and prior to Mission, she worked with The Nature Conservancy’s Mid-Atlantic Program based out of Charlottesville, VA.
 Originally from South Carolina, Kristen fell in love with western North Carolina when she moved to Boone to study sustainable development and community planning at Appalachian State University.
 Her husband is a woodworker, and they are building a micro-homestead in West Asheville.
 Kristen finds joy in exploring nature and is delighted by the opportunity to serve Muddy Sneakers.